-The 4th of July is a very important date for Freemasons and is celebrated by members of the craft all over the world.
+The 4th of July is a very important date for both the United States and Freemasons and is celebrated by members of the Craft all over the world.

-Freemasons and this US holiday are interconnected by the events that took place on that date, which would not have been possible (or would have taken place very differently) if it weren’t for Freemasons.
+Freemasons and this US holiday are interconnected by the events that took place on that date, which would not have been possible (or would have taken place very differently) if it weren’t for the Freemasons.

 The Declaration of Independence was signed and accepted into Congress on the fourth of July 1776, marking the birth of the United States.